African-American history of Nebraska

 African Americans in Nebraska or Black Nebraskans are residents of the state of Nebraska who are of African American ancestry.
 With history in Nebraska from the Lewis and Clark Expedition through the Civil War, emancipation, the Reconstruction era, resurgence of white supremacy with the Ku Klux Klan and Jim Crow Laws, the Civil Right movement, into current times, African Americans have contributed vastly to the economics, culture, and substance of the state.

 History

 The history of African Americans in Nebraska includes towns and cities across the state and crosses all sectors of society, including the economy, culture, politics, education, and much more.

-The first recorded Black person in Nebraska may be York (1770–75 – after 1815), an explorer who was enslaved by William Clark and traveled on the Missouri River with the expedition.
+The first recorded Black person in Nebraska was York (1770–75 – after 1815), an explorer who was enslaved by William Clark and traveled on the Missouri River with the expedition.
 There are records of free Black people and enslaved Black people living at and nearby Fort Lisa, which was located north of Omaha on the Missouri near the Ponca Hills of rural Douglas County.
 They reportedly lived at the post and in neighboring farmsteads.